Should I bother updating my devices?

 As it happens, very important.

-Therefore, it is always a good idea to check for updates on all software and devices that you use, with the most essential being your computer’s Operating System (OS) and web browser.
+It’s always a good idea to check for updates on all software and devices that you use, with the most essential being your computer’s Operating System (OS) and web browser.
 Operating Systems are the bedrock of everything we do on our devices and web browsers are the gateway to the world wide web.
 You wouldn’t leave your house with the door unlocked and your new TV on display – it’s the same principle.
 Although nearly all web browsers are clever enough to update themselves, it doesn’t hurt to do a quick search to make sure your browser of choice is still current and supported.
-Operating Systems require manual prompting and rebooting to get their fortification, and instructions on how to check that your Operating System is up to date are also easily available online.
+Operating Systems require manual prompting and rebooting to get their fortification.
+Instructions on how to check that your OS is up to date are also easily available online.

 What can be done?